Family friendly vacations to Europe

 For the best family holidays Europe has a lot to offer, from beaches to mountains and amazing cities.
 Check out our list of best family resorts in Europe.

-We are now in Part 2 of our Best Countries for Family Travel series.
+We are now in Part 2 of our Best Countries for Family Vacation series.
 The first of this blog series highlighted the best countries in Australasia for travelling with kids.

 Best countries for family holidays in Europe

 “Travelling with children is all about creating special moments for us.
 Moments that will stay with all of us even when our children are all grown up.
 Scotland is a great country to create a whole lot of those moments.

 From capturing their imagination by following the Harry Potter trail in places like Edinburgh and Glenfinnan, to hunting for fairies in the Fairy Pools on the Isle of Skye.